Vasypu/GraphQl_Library/README.md

-First step before start application, create base and change url, password and username in application.properties on your own.
+First step before start application, create base and change url, password and username in application.properties on your own.{<br/>
-Some queries and mutations:
+Some queries and mutations:{<br/>
 query {<br/>
     getAllBooks {<br/>
     id<br/>